Shoreline School District High School & Beyond Plan

-Students applying to 4-year colleges do not need to know their final destination in order to complete their projects.
-The project requires only proof of application (though many students like to submit a copy of an acceptance as evidence), not proof of a deposit and enrollment.
+Students applying to 4-year colleges do not need to know their final choice in order to complete their projects.
+The project recommends proof of application, not proof of a deposit and enrollment.

 Steps to Completion: Steps 1, 2, and 3 can be completed anytime

 1. Identify your pathway from the list above.

 2. Start or update your resume.
 This is a State requirement.

 - See the Resume Rubric and Sample for expectations.

 - If you wish, use the Shorewood Google Resume Templates.
 Make a copy of Resume Template 1 and/ or Resume Template 2.

 - See the Resume page for further guidance.